Washington Commanders vs New York Giants 2024 Week 2: How to Watch, Listen, Stream & Start Time | Goal.com US

-The Chargers (1-0) are riding high after a strong victory over the Raiders and are aiming to secure a 2-0 start—a milestone they haven’t reached since 2012.
-With quarterback Justin Herbert steering a dynamic offense and a defense that has shown impressive resilience, the Chargers are determined to keep their winning streak alive.
+The Commanders kicked off the Dan Quinn/Jayden Daniels era with a 37-20 defeat to the Tampa Bay Buccaneers, but it wasn’t all bad news.
+Rookie QB Daniels showcased his dual-threat ability, rushing for 88 yards and two touchdowns, while connecting on 17 of 24 passes for 184 yards without committing any turnovers.

-On the other side, the Panthers (0-1) are desperate for a win after a lackluster performance against the Saints.
-They need to bounce back quickly to avoid an 0-2 start that could cast a long shadow over the remainder of their season.
+Meanwhile, the Giants struggled mightily in Daniel Jones’ return from injury, managing only 240 total yards and a mere six points in a 28-6 home loss to Sam Darnold and the Minnesota Vikings.
+After finishing 30th in scoring last season, averaging just 15.6 points per game, New York finds itself at the bottom of the league in points scored following Week 1.

-Here, GOAL brings you everything you need to know about how to watch and listen to Carolina Panthers vs Los Angeles Chargers NFL game, plus plenty more.
+Here, GOAL brings you everything you need to know about how to watch and listen to Washington Commanders vs New York Giants NFL game, plus plenty more.

-The Panthers will take on the Chargers in a highly anticipated NFL game on Sunday, September 15, at 1:00 pm ET/ 10:00 am PT, at Bank of America Stadium in Charlotte, North Carolina.
+The Commanders will take on the Giants in a highly anticipated NFL game on Sunday, September 15, at 1:00 pm ET/ 10:00 am PT, at Northwest Stadium in Landover, Maryland.

 |Date